 Tooth bonding can improve the appearance of a tooth significantly.
-However, since the plastic resin used is not as strong as your natural tooth enamel or veneers, it is more likely to stain, chip or break.
+However, since the plastic resin used is not as strong as your natural tooth enamel or veneers, it is more likely to stain, chip, or break.
 Because of this, you should take extra steps to protect those teeth.
-Bonding typically lasts three to five years before need of repair.
+Bonding typically lasts three to five years before the need for repair.

 Schedule a Dental Exam with our Dentist in Philadelphia, PA